devstar0718/bunzz_payment_splitter/README.md

 `updatePayeeShares`

 Update a payee shares, only by **owner**

-A payee shares can't be 0
+A payee's shares can't be 0

 | name      | type    | description                             |
 | :-------- | :------ | :-------------------------------------- |